 Panel covers - Head & Neck Cancers, Lung Cancer, Thyroid Cancer, Esophageal Cancer,

 Are we the only ones worried – trying to create awareness?
 Apparently not…..

 4 February is observed as “World Cancer Day”

 People around the globe are making an effort in their own small way.
-Families teaching their kids, educational institutions via presentations, some people even through bake sales and donating hair!
+Families teach their kids, educational institutions via presentations, some people even through bake sales and donating hair!
 Scientists are making breakthroughs every year, giving people a shot at the best treatment possible.
-One has to simply learn from the tumour sometimes – we simply cannot give up.
+One has to simply learn from the tumor sometimes – we simply cannot give up.
 We will and CAN CERtainly beat it!